Sheeba-Samuel/CAESAREvaluation/README.md

       * List all the experiments which uses growth protocol (EFO_0003789) and studies on "Homo sapiens" and resulted in phenotype "shorter prophase" which passed the quality control.
     * ExperimentDatasets: The folder contains the metadata from [IDR](https://github.com/IDR/idr-metadata) used for the evaluation of CAESAR.
 The metadata from IDR is expressed in RDF.
 The example data converted to RDF are from the experiments IDR 2, 20, 32, and 38.

-    * CAESAREvaluation.ods: The file contains the results from the user evaluation study of CAESAR.
+  * UserEvaluation: The folder contains the CAESAREvaluation file which contains the results from the user evaluation study of CAESAR.
 The study is conducted with 6 users.
 The file contains the raw data responses.

 Detailed information on each resource used in the evaluation is available here: https://w3id.org/reproduceme/